My Path to Financial Independence

 Choosing a college was no easy task.
 I had the Princeton Review guide, a few campus tours, the US News rankings, and no idea what was really important.
 The fact that Vanderbilt had an on campus Taco Bell and you could use your meal plan card there carried way, way more weight than it should have.
 But I thought that was pretty outstanding.
 Plus, they offered me a merit scholarship covering 75% of tuition.

-I was admitted to some other top schools too, like Duke, Yale, and Stanford.
-I hadn’t actually seen any of them, and they probably didn’t have on-campus Taco Bells, but I thought I might like to go to a Big Name school.
+I was admitted to some other top schools too, like Duke, Rice, and the University of Chicago.
+I hadn’t actually seen most of them, and they probably didn’t have on-campus Taco Bells, but I thought I might like to go to a Big Name school.
 I also got into my safety school, the good old land-grant State U, but I hadn’t given it that much consideration.
 Until the phone call.
 The call where they offered me full tuition for 4 years.
 Sentence fragments.
 I know.
-Maybe I should’ve gone to Yale.
+Maybe I should’ve gone to Duke.

 Instead, I followed in the footsteps of my mother and father and his father and went to State U. I graduated in 4 years, enjoying it so much I decided to stay for 4 more, finally leaving in 2002 with an M.D.
 I consider my choice of college and medical school to be an important first step towards FI.